Outdoor FTTH / FTTx cable solution

 ParameterValue

-Available fiber counts1, 2 and 4 fibers
+Available fiber counts1, 2 or 4 fibers

-Strength members2 x 0.5 mm steel wire
+Strength members2 × 0.5 mm FeZn wire (±10%)

-Messenger wire1.0 mm steel wire
+Messenger wire1.0 mm FeZn wire (±10%)

-Nominal cable size5.2 x 2.0 mm
+Nominal cable size2.0 × 5.2 mm

 Need the full product family overview first?
 Visit Fiber Optic and Data LAN Cables to compare this drop cable with indoor, aerial and armored cable families.

-How to choose FTTH Drop Aerial Cable
+How to choose an Aerial FTTH Drop Cable

-FAQ about FTTH Drop Aerial Cable
+FAQ about Aerial FTTH Drop Cable

 When should I choose metallic instead of all-dielectric?